 The U.S. Food and Drug Administration decides to authorize vaccines based on the safety and efficacy of each vaccine.
-The FDA issued an Emergency Use Authorization (EUA) of the Pfizer and Moderna and Johnson & Johnson vaccines, and shipments of the vaccine are being sent to states and pharmacies.
-You can find more information from the FDA on the COVID-19 vaccine here.
+The FDA issued an Emergency Use Authorization (EUA) of the Pfizer and Moderna and Johnson & Johnson vaccines, You can find more information from the FDA on the COVID-19 vaccine here.

 Which COVID-19 vaccines do Walmart and Sam’s Club offer?

-We will offer only FDA-authorized vaccines allocated by the government, including Pfizer, Moderna and J&J.
+We offer the FDA-authorized vaccines allocated by the government, including Pfizer, Moderna and J&J.

 Did your pharmacists require special training?